ConnorWescott/trivia/README.md

 # Python Trivia Game
-Python GUI for playing trivia when questions and answers are in seperate .txt files
+Python GUI for playing trivia wrapped into a Mac application.
+(Sorry, MacOS only )

 ---

 ## How To Play
-To run this Python trivia game, you will need the code and data files included in this repository and a python3 enviroment with `tkinter` and `numpy`.
-Navigate to your local directory that contains the `trivia.py` file.
+To play, simply open the trivia app like you would open any other app. [[Write about Apple's warning for unverified developers.
+Add pics too]]

 ---

 ### TODO:

 #### Visual
 - Nothing for now :)

 #### Functional

-	- Set a common seed for everyone and let users jump to a specific question number when they start the game
-	- Make a MacOS application that automatically starts the game (if it can find the python3 environment)
+- Make a MacOS application that can be played without depending on the user's python environment
+- Allow the user to input a question number to start on

 ---

 ### DONE:
+- Set a common seed for everyone and let users jump to a specific question number when they start the game
 - Change backgrond color (dark mode)
 - Make each window pop up in the same place
 - Allow keyboard keys to flip card and move to next card
 - Make buttons (and button text larger)
 - Countdown timer
 - Have current slide's timer stop when next card is queued before current card's timer is up

 ---
 ## Credit